HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/index.md

 The HCL Volt MX Foundry application should be visible within the HCL Digital Experience page.

-!!!note
-    Support for this feature is not available in the HCL Support Center.
-In case of questions or issues please reach out in the [DXers - The HCL DX User Group](https://ptb.discord.com/channels/787019554173485067/992504153328861184) on Discord or in the [HCL DX forum](https://support.hcltechsw.com/community?id=community_forum&sys_id=02c5dcf01b32f70cc1f9759d1e4bcb43).

 ## HCLSoftware U learning materials

 For an introduction and a demo on how to integrate DX with HCL Volt MX as a business user, go to [DX Integration with HCL Volt MX for Business Users](https://hclsoftwareu.hcltechsw.com/component/axs/?view=sso_config&id=3&forward=https%3A%2F%2Fhclsoftwareu.hcltechsw.com%2Fcourses%2Flesson%2F%3Fid%3D747).
 To try it out yourself, refer to [DX Integration with